-Suzuki introduced the SV650 in 1999 as a budget entry in the emerging naked commuter bike market and featured both naked and fully faired versions.
+Suzuki introduced the SV650 in 1999 (First Gen) as a budget entry in the emerging naked commuter bike market and featured both naked and fully faired versions.
 The bike provided a sporty though easily manageable ride.
 The combination of light weight, rigid chassis, strong handling, and the V-twin’s strong mid-range torque appealed to beginner and experienced riders alike.

 The SV650 immediately became popular, but American buyers wanted the sportier ‘S’ version that featured lower handlebars, higher foot pegs and a bikini fairing and windscreen, available only in the European and Canadian markets.
 American magazines ran articles describing how to import it into the United States.
 In 2000, Suzuki began importing the SV650S to the USA.